Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 BY SEA – Direct ferries to Scotland run from Northern Ireland.
 An idea here – if you have plenty of days, you might consider combining 2 trips together – Exploring both Ireland and Scotland.
 You can check out our suggested itinerary to Ireland and Northern Ireland.

-We think the best way to get to Scotland is by flight to Edinburgh or Inverness, or staring at one city and getting back from the other to save some time.
+We think the best way is by flight to Edinburgh or Inverness, or staring at one city and getting back from the other to save some time.
 But note that generally, the flights are cheaper to and from Edinburgh.

 When To Visit Scotland?